 Labeling is another crucial aspect of the UK Cosmetics Regulation.
 The labeling of cosmetic products must include information about their safe use.
-All cosmetic products sold in the UK must be labelled correctly, including a list of ingredients, product name(s), and manufacturer information, among others.
-It is also important to ensure that your labelling is clear.
+All cosmetic products sold in the UK must be labeled correctly, including a list of ingredients, product name(s), and manufacturer information, among others.
+It is also important to ensure that your labeling is clear.
 This includes information about any potential risks associated with the product's use, instructions for safe use, and any precautions that consumers should take when using the product.

 All claims made about a cosmetic product must be truthful, not misleading, and backed up by evidence.
 You should avoid making any claims that could be interpreted as medical or therapeutic.

 In the UK, all cosmetic products must be notified to the Cosmetic Product Notification Portal (CPNP) before they can be placed on the market.
 You must provide detailed information about your product, including its composition and intended use.

 For cosmetic products that have not been notified on CPNP and are being placed on the UK market after December 31, 2020, you will need to notify these products using the UK’s Submit Cosmetic Product Notifications (SCPN) service before they can be placed on the GB market.